fermyon/spin/README.md

 language guides, and the [guide on writing Spin applications](https://developer.fermyon.com/spin/configuration/).

 ## Usage
 Below is an example of using the `spin` CLI to create a new Spin application.
-To run the example you will need to install the `wasm-wasi` target for Rust.
+To run the example you will need to install the `wasm32-wasi` target for Rust.

 ```bash
 $ rustup target add wasm32-wasi